cs50/ap-2020/periods/Do now activities.md

  - Thursday 10/October:
   - Must haves; Look at the 3 starting point questions for day 2 in this [document](https://docs.google.com/document/d/1ch0RxnKSWg9JZERyNU_uQWoljp9M1qphrwtqWP6TA9s/edit?usp=sharing).
 Meet with an elbow partner.
 Discuss first, then add your names and answers to the document.
-  - Amazings: Go to [Albert](https://www.albert.io) and join my class by entering my class code: ABCR9N4U8BNC
+  - Amazings: Go to [Albert](https://www.albert.io) and join my class by entering my class code; Period 2: ABCR9N4U8BNC, Period 3; V930N2QHBWNS